BaduDueduMaxwell/BudgetApp/Sprint-Report-Week-5.md

 * [Yevudza Keklem Lawrence ]  Improving the visuals(for key metrics from the user's expenses and income) and responsiveness of the dashboard
 * [Anokye James Yaw ] Addition of features(expenses and income - ability of the user to input and save their income and expenses) to the application
 * [Adzi-Tay BornGreat Emmanuel] Creation of timed token for users to logout successfully and working of the Backend of the Expense and Income Page for CRUD operation
-* [Maxwell Duedu] Creation of the Settings Page and implementation which allows the user to update his fist name, last name and password.
+* [Maxwell Duedu] Creation of the Settings Page and implementation which allows the user to update his first name, last name and password.

 ## Any other notes or observations from this week?